DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 # reset the game if this file is hotloaded/required
 # (removes the need to press "r" when I file is updated)
-$gtk.reset
+GTK.reset
 ```

 1. Resetting iVars (advanced)

     NOTE: `args.gtk.reset` does not reset global variables or instance of classes you have have constructed.
-If you want to also reset global variables or instances of classes when $gtk.reset is called.
+If you want to also reset global variables or instances of classes when `GTK.reset` is called.
 Define a `reset` method.
 Here's an example:

     ```ruby
     class Game